ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Map 49: MBC Sightings by Town, 1991-2009
+Map 49: BOM-MBC Sightings by Town, 1991-2009

 Historically, both Question Mark and Eastern Comma have been present on Martha’s Vineyard and Nantucket, but Question Mark is the more usual species on the islands.
-Question Mark was reported to be "resident but never abundant" on the Vineyard in the 1940's; one of its host plants was hops vines (Jones and Kimball 1943).
+Question Mark was reported to be "resident but never abundant" on the Vineyard in the 1940's; one of its host plants was hops vines (Jones and Kimball 1943; specimens at Yale).
 There are six Vineyard specimens from April through August 1948, by F. M. Jones, in the Yale Peabody Museum.
 The current Vineyard checklist ranks Question Mark as Uncommon, and Eastern Comma as Rare (Pelikan 2002).

 On Nantucket Question Mark was recorded as "occasional" in the 1940's; one of its host plants was Chinese Elm (Jones and Kimball 1943).
 Early specimens can be found in the Maria Mitchell Museum.
 The 1986-90 Atlas recorded an impressive total of 10 at elms along Main Street, 8/11/1988, and MBC has Nantucket records from July 1995 and October 2006 (Tuckernuck, S. Perkins).
 Today, Question Mark is thought of as a breeding resident, unlike the Eastern Comma, which is an uncommon stray (LoPresti 2011).

-Question Mark has also been found on other islands, such as Nashawena and Penekese, as Atlas records indicate.
+Question Mark has also been found on other islands, such as Nashawena and Penikese, as Atlas records indicate.
 Mello and Hansen (2004) list many good locations for Question Mark on Cape Cod, and species is common there, unlike the Eastern Comma.

 Question Mark has been found on all of the NABA counts in one year or another.
-The highest and most frequent Count reports are the following: Concord (nearly every year; max 6 in 1995); Bristol (3 in 1994 and 2001); Central Berkshire (nearly every year; max 12 in 2001); Central Franklin (nearly every year; max 25 in 2001); Foxboro (nearly every year til 2000; max 10 in 1995); Martha’s Vineyard (variable; max 51 in 2001); Northampton (every year since 2001; max 25 in 2007, 24 in 2001); Northern Berkshire (nearly every year; max 5 in 2007); Northern Essex (max 14 in 2001); Northern Worcester (nearly every year; numbers not large); and Southern Berkshire (nearly every year; max 10 in 2004).
+The highest and most frequent Count reports are the following: Concord (nearly every year; max 6 in 1995); Bristol (3 in 1994 and 2001); Central Berkshire (nearly every year; max 12 in 2001); Central Franklin (nearly every year; max 25 in 2001); Foxboro (nearly every year until 2000; max 10 in 1995); Martha’s Vineyard (variable; max 51 in 2001); Northampton (every year since 2001; max 25 in 2007, 24 in 2001); Northern Berkshire (nearly every year; max 5 in 2007); Northern Essex (max 14 in 2001); Northern Worcester (nearly every year; numbers not large); and Southern Berkshire (nearly every year; max 10 in 2004).

 Usually only one or two Question Marks are found at a given location, except for coastal areas where Question Marks sometimes gather during fall migration or arrive in spring.
 Many of the most productive locations are therefore coastal; in MBC records these include Aquinnah (Gay Head max 18 on 10/14/2000 M. Lynch+S.Carroll); Boston (various areas max 6 on 8/4/1994 B. Cassie, also Harbour Islands/George's Island 4 in 7/5/2001 B. Cassie); Chilmark (various areas, max 5 on 9/13/1998 M. Pelikan); Dartmouth (Allen's Pond Allen's Neck max 15 on 7/29/2007 E Nielsen); Edgartown (max 7 at Katama Plains 6/29/2001 M Pelikan); Gosnold (max 25 on Penikese Island 9/12/1998 J. Sones); Hingham (World's End TTOR max 49 on 5/12/2012 B. Bowker and L. Stillwell); Nahant (max 3 on 7/31/2003 D. Saffarewich); and Westport (Gooseberry Neck ) max 178 on 9/12/1998 B. Cassie; and 20 on 10/20/2000 R. Hildreth.